FlexerJR/Automatische-Dosieranlage/README.md

 :smiley: Auto recalibration if autocalibration doesn't match anymore.<br>
 <br>
 <br>

+> [!WARNING]
+>**Please note:
+>You always act at your own risk.
+Minor electrical work is required, and safe handling of chemicals is essential for safe operation.
+Please do not put yourself in danger, and consult a >professional if unsure.
+You act at your own risk.
+Furthermore, I empHasize that I am not a professional and have acquired the necessary expertise on my own.
+>I do not accept any liability or warranty for your actions in any form.**
+>

 Check wiki page for further explanation https://github.com/FlexerJR/Automatische-Dosieranlage/wiki/List-of-Datapoints <br><br>

 <img width="570" alt="Bildschirmfoto 2025-07-02 um 13 29 52" src="https://github.com/user-attachments/assets/75340805-8403-42bd-9166-e9bcaf7bc2af" />